 Data Scientist Salary by Location/City

 It's a well-known fact that jobs in urban tech hubs pay some of the highest salaries.
 As such, even within the same company, where you are physically located plays an important role in how much you are compensated.
-Of course, this may change in the coming months or years after the pandemic as companies consider the pros and cons of permanent remote work, though it is also a common practice to index an employee's compensation according to their physical working location.
+Of course, this is now changing in the post-pandemic world, as remote work rises and companies consider the pros and cons of permanent remote work, though it is also a common practice to index an employee's compensation according to their physical working location.

 Below, we explore the median Data Science salary by city.